CarlGao4/Demucs-Gui/usage.md

 You can enable or disable a stem by clicking on the checkbox on the left of the stem name.
 If you've selected more than one cells and clicked on a checkbox whose row has been selected, all the selected cells will be enabled or disabled.

 Double click on a cell of stem name to edit the name of the stem (this name will be used in the output file name variable `{stem}`).
 Double click on a cell of stem color volume to edit the volume of the stem.
 The volume is a percentage from -500% to 500%.
 You can also change the value of all selected cells by dragging the slider on the bottom of the mixer.
+The parameters of default presets can't be changed.

 You can also add your own stems by clicking "Add" button.
-Remember that do not enable a stem with the same name as an existing stem.
+Remember that **do not enable a stem with the same name as an existing stem**.
 The behavior of this is undefined.

 ### Some "useless" functions of separation queue